 In the previous work~\cite{LinYangMezaEtAl2011,LinYangLuEtAl2011}, we used the pole expansion and selected inversion (PEXSI) technique to solve the Kohn-Sham problem discretized by a finite difference scheme.
 However, it is worth pointing out that PEXSI is a general technique that is not limited to discretized problems obtained from finite difference.
 In particular, it can be readily applied to discretized Kohn-Sham problems obtained from any localized basis expansion technique.
 In this paper, we describe how PEXSI can be used to speed up the solution of a discretized Kohn-Sham problem obtained from an atomic orbital basis expansion.
 We show that electron charge density, total energy, Helmholtz free energy and atomic forces can all be efficiently calculated by using PEXSI.

 We demonstrate the performance gain we can achieve by comparing PEXSI with the LAPACK diagonalization subroutine {\tt dsygv} on two types of nanotubes.
-We show that by using the PEXSI technique, it is possible to perform electronic structure calculations accurately for a nanotube that contains 10,000 atoms on a single processor within a reasonable amount of time.
-The crossover point beyond which the computational complexity of PEXSI exhibits linear scaling with respect to the number of atoms is around a few hundred atoms.
+We show that by using the PEXSI technique, it is possible to perform electronic structure calculations accurately for a nanotube that contains 10,000 atoms with a sequential implementation of the selected inversion algorithm within a reasonable amount of time.
+This is not possible with the sequential LAPACK subroutine.
+For this example, PEXSI exhibits linear scaling when the system size exceeds a few hundred atoms.

 This paper is organized as follows.
-In section~\ref{sec:theory}, we show how the PEXSI technique previously developed in~\cite{LinYangMezaEtAl2011,LinYangLuEtAl2011} can be extended to solve discretized Kohn-Sham problems obtained from an atomic orbital expansion scheme.
+In section~\ref{sec:theory}, we show how the PEXSI technique previously developed~\cite{LinLuYingE2009,LinLuYingCarE:09,LinYangMezaEtAl2011,LinYangLuEtAl2011} can be extended to solve discretized Kohn-Sham problems obtained from an atomic orbital expansion scheme.
 In particular, we will show how charge density, total energy, free energy and force can be calculated in this formalism.
 We will also discuss how to update the chemical potential.
 In section~\ref{sec:examples}, we report the performance of PEXSI on two quasi-1D test problems.